 Electrical wire is used to carry electrical current from the power source to the end user device, like an outlet or light.
-This wire is really a conductor, but is referred to as wire in most instances.
+This wire is really a conductor but is referred to as wire in most instances.

 There are three different styles of wire.
 Bare wire is just what the name states, non-insulated.
-Insulated solid wire it a solid piece of wire that is coated and encased in a plastic coating.
+Insulated solid wire is a solid piece of wire that is coated and encased in a plastic coating.
 The last is insulated stranded wire.
+This has many smaller sized strands of copper and is also wrapped in a protective plastic coating.
+Type NM cable, as it is often referred to, is sold in pre-cut lengths like 50', 100', 250', and 1,000' spools.

-There are two different types of cables that are commonly used.
-Nonmetallic sheathed cable has two or more insulated conductors and usually a bare ground wire.
-They are all wrapped in an outer protective plastic sheath.
-The other is armored cable in which there is a black, red, white and green insulated wire inside of a protective flexible metal housing, often called a cord.
-Usually,m armored cable is cut to length, but you may buy a precut length roll.
+The other is armored cable in which there is a black, red, white, and green insulated wire inside of a protective flexible metal housing, often called a cord.
+Usually, armored cable is cut to length, but you may buy a precut length roll.

-In home wiring that implements nonmetallic sheathed cable (NM), the outer sheath color indicates the wire gauge or size and amperage rating of the wire within.
+In-home wiring that implements nonmetallic sheathed cable (NM), the outer sheath color indicates the wire gauge or size and amperage rating of the wire within.
 Most NM-B cable, made after 2001, is sheathed with different colored wire sheathed to make identification easier for both consumers and inspectors.
 This color coding of the wire sheath is strictly voluntary, but most manufacturers have followed suit in producing such a color scheme.

 The Five Basic Colors Of Nonmetallic Cable

-The five basic color schemes used primarily in home construction are white, yellow, orange, black and gray.
+The five basic color schemes used primarily in home construction are white, yellow, orange, black, and gray.
 Actually, black is used twice, but it is used for two different wire gauges, so beware when selecting the appropriate wire size.
 These colors are the solid color of the insulation housing cover that coats the insulated and non-insulated individual wires within.

-• White-colored Nonmetallic Sheathed Cable
+White-Colored Nonmetallic Sheathed Cable

-• Yellow-colored Nonmetallic Sheathed Cable
+Yellow-Colored Nonmetallic Sheathed Cable

 Yellow color-coded wire sheath encloses 12-gauge wire that is rated for 20-amp circuits.
 General power for outlets and appliances is the main use for this sized wire feed.

-• Orange-colored Nonmetallic Sheathed Cable
+Orange-Colored Nonmetallic Sheathed Cable

 The orange-colored wire sheathing is set aside for 10-gauge wire.
 It is able to handle 30-amp circuit loads.
 These loads include air conditioner, water heater feeds, and any other 30-amp loads.

-• Black-colored Nonmetallic Sheathed Cable
+Black-Colored Nonmetallic Sheathed Cable

 As far as black-coated wire, this is shared for both 6- and 8-gauge wire.
 As you may know, 8-gauge wire is good for 45-amp circuits and 6-gauge wire is capable of handling 60-amp circuits.
 The 6-gauge wire is better for a feeding a sub panel, an electric range, or a double oven, depending on the amperage rating listed on the appliance.

-• Gray-colored Nonmetallic Sheathed Cable
+Gray-Colored Nonmetallic Sheathed Cable

 Now there is another colored sheathing that has more to do with installation areas than with wire size.
 This would be gray-colored NM wire.
 It is used for underground installations and comes in varying sizes.
 It has water-resistant qualities and is sometimes resistant to other things like oil and sunlight.

 Nonmetallic Sheathed Cable's Outer Jacket Labeling

 As with all nonmetallic sheathed cable, the outer jacket is labeled with letters that show how many insulated wires are concealed within the sheath.
-This wire count does not, however, include the non insulated wire that is used as a ground wire.
+This wire count does not, however, include the non-insulated wire that is used as a ground wire.
 For instance, if the cable lists 12-2 WG, it means there are two insulated 12-gauge wires (a black and a white wire), plus a ground wire.
 If the label says 12-3, this is a three-conductor, 12-gauge cable with a bare copper ground wire included.